dmd-program/dmd-100/topics/character.md

 # Character

 In fictional film or literature, character types are used to help viewers to empathize with the story.
 A person's character typically refers to the qualities they possess.
 However, a character can also be an animal, object, or abstraction in a story.
 Objects are often represented through anthropomorphism, where human attributes are applied to a non-human.
 According to an [explainer video about animated light](https://www.youtube.com/watch?v=xf0WjeE6eyM) for the movie, Akira, the city itself was considered to be a character.
-Other examples of non-human characters include an Lightning McQueen from [Cars (2006)](http://www.imdb.com/title/tt0317219/) and a homicidal car tire named Robert in the movie [Rubber (2010)](http://www.imdb.com/title/tt1612774/).
+Other examples of non-human characters include an Lightning McQueen from [Cars \(2006\)](http://www.imdb.com/title/tt0317219/) and a homicidal car tire named Robert in the movie [Rubber \(2010\)](http://www.imdb.com/title/tt1612774/).

 ## Characterization

 In the process of characterization, a writer will construct traits of a character according to how they will serve the story's plot requirements.
 Characters are often inspired by people from real life, but often become simplified, combined, and adapted as needed.

-See [tvtropes.org wiki](http://tvtropes.org/pmwiki/pmwiki.php/Main/CharacterizationTropes) for an expansive collection of character tropes.

-## Types (tropes) in fictional stories
+## Types \(tropes\) in fictional stories

 Character types are often one or a combination of the following: